3urobeat/electron-tabular-app/README.md

 * Add new rows - also between other rows
 * Edit rows
 * Search in columns
+* Automatically add date when adding row if 'date' column exists with customizeable date format
 * Export tabular to Excel

 ## Download & Start